Communications principles

 NB: Sympa will automatically prevent individuals receiving emails more than once in one send.
 Therefore, if you are planning on sending to multiple lists, you should do this in one email rather than several different messages.

-Heads of Administrations and Finance (HAFs) and Heads of Departments and Faculty Board Chairs (HODs) mailing lists are important resources for UAS sections seeking to communicate information to these groups.
+Heads of Administrations and Finance (HAFs) and Heads of Departments and Faculty Board Chairs (HoDs) mailing lists are important resources for UAS sections seeking to communicate information to these groups.
 See also the UAS Channel Framework for guidance on reaching leadership teams.
 The protocols, below, introduce governance around the use of these lists to ensure that they are used effectively and appropriately.

 Who is allowed to be a recipient on these lists – in divisions, GLAM and the UAS?